Extending Optimizers

 Core Concepts for a Custom Optimizer

-If you were to design a new optimization algorithm to work within Opik’s ecosystem, it would typically need to interact with several key components:
+To design a new optimization algorithm within Opik’s ecosystem, your optimizer needs to interact with several key components:

 -

 Optimization Loop: This is the heart of your custom optimizer.
-It would involve:
+It involves:

 - Candidate Generation: Logic for creating new prompt variations.
 This could be rule-based, LLM-driven, or based on any other heuristic.